thacherT1D/webdevstuff/Server_Side_JS_with_Node/Group_CRUD_Project.desc.md

 Your web app should:

 * CRUD
-    * Allow users to create, read, update, and delete data from a form
+    * Allow users to create, read, update, and delete data from a form for two resources
-    * Interact with a server-side A
+    * Have relationships between the two resources
 * HTML
     * Make good use of semantic HTML tags
     * Be well-indented, [validated](https://validator.w3.org/nu/), etc.